Epipremnum aureum: Invasive species

 Epipremnum aureum can become a highly invasive species when introduced into tropical countries where it is not native.
 In Sri Lanka, it overgrows several hectares of the Udawatta Kele Sanctuary in Kandy.
 Having no natural enemies, it completely overgrows the forest floor as well as the trunks of trees, causing severe ecological disruption.
 It has also invaded the Kurulukele Forest Reserve in Kegalla, Sri Lanka, and other places where it has been planted as a decorative plant, or to hold steep banks along roads.
 It was included in the Florida Exotic Pest Control Council's 1999 list of invasive species.

 A study published in the South African Journal of Botany found the species to be a potential risk of becoming an invasive species along the coasts of South Africa.
-It suggested a number of different ways to prevent the spreading of the species in the wild, one of which included barring the cultivation of the species outside of an unsupervised area.
+It suggested a number of different ways to prevent the spreading of the species in the wild, one of which included barring the cultivation of the species outside of a supervised area.
 Additionally, however, the study pointed out that E. aureum cannot propagate on a large scale due to its lack of seed banks as well as its minimal immunity to herbicides.
-If the plant is maintained in a controlled area, it is not as significant of a threat as when it grows freely in the wild.
+If the plant is maintained in a controlled area, it is not as significant a threat as when it grows freely in the wild.